Skip to navigation Skip to content

 Discuss and document change in care notification + Read more ...

-If the information provided by the customer reporting a care change over the phone, online or in writing is unclear or incomplete, discuss the notification with the notifying customer to gather extra information.
+If the customer gives unclear or incomplete information, discuss the notification with the notifying customer to gather extra information.

-Use the Change in care - notification macro to record verbal care change notifications.
-The macro helps to:
+Use the Care change macro to record verbal care change notifications.

 During discussions with each customer, explain the following: